10mfox/Gethomepage-Tool-Box/README.md

 The tool is composed of a Python Flask backend and a vanilla JavaScript frontend.

-- The **backend** communicates with the Tautulli and Jellystat APIs to:
+- The **backend** communicates with the Tautulli, Jellystat, and Audiobookshelf APIs to:
     1.  **Prime a cache on startup** by fetching all "recently added" data from all configured sources.
     2. Run a **background thread** for each source that polls periodically to check for library changes (e.g., new media added).
     3. If a change is detected, it **automatically refreshes the cache** with the latest data.